DeKrych/Dshell-plugins/README.md

 # Dshell-plugins
 The Bitcoin and NBNS decoders are now included in the U.S. Army Research Lab's [Dshell](https://github.com/USArmyResearchLab/Dshell) repository.

-This is an unofficial library of plugins for Dshell, the U.S. Army Research Lab's network forensic analysis framework.
+This plugins repository is an unofficial library of decoders for Dshell, the U.S. Army Research Lab's network forensic analysis framework.

 For general questions regarding Dshell, please see their [README.md](https://github.com/USArmyResearchLab/Dshell/blob/master/README.md)